oasis-tcs/openc2-oc2ls/oc2ls.md

     as a Dictionary or a Hashtable.

--   **Serialized** values are critical to interoperability, and this document defines a set of **serialization rules** that unambiguously define how each of the above types are serialized using a human-friendly JSON format.
+-   **Serialized** values are critical to interoperability, and this document defines a set of **serializtion rules** that unambiguously define how each of the above types are serialized using a human-friendly JSON format.
 Other serialization rules, such as for XML, machine-optimized JSON, and CBOR formats, exist but are out of scope for this document.

+OpenC2 messages in JSON format SHALL be serialized in accordance with the rules defined in the JADN Specification [[JADN](#jadn-v10)], section 4.

-Both the format-specific serialization rules in [Section 3.1.5](#315-serialization) and the format-agnostic type definitions in [Section 3.4](#34-type-definitions) are Normative.
+The format-agnostic type definitions in [Section 3.4](#34-type-definitions) are Normative.

-Types defined with an ".ID" suffix (Choice.ID, Enumerated.ID, Map.ID) are equivalent to the non-suffixed types except:

-1. Field definitions and API values are identified only by ID.
-The non-normative description may include a suggested name.

-2. Serialized values of Enumerated types and keys of Choice/Map types are IDs regardless of serialization format.

-OpenC2 type definitions are presented in table format.
-All table columns except Description are Normative.
+OpenC2 type definitions are presented in this specification in table format.
+All table columns except Description are Normative, however any conflict between the table presentation and the JADN must be resolved by applying the schema definition.
 The Description column is always Non-normative.

 For types without individual field definitions (Primitive types and ArrayOf), the type definition includes the name of the type being defined and the